Afhamhasan/Amazon-Clone/README.md

 - HTML5: For structuring the web page content.

-- CSS3: For styling and layout of the website.
+- CSS3: For styling and layout of the website

 ### Credits